chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 ```
   default E Val(0)
 ```
-Defaults for structs are always derived.
+Defaults for structs can also be specified; otherwise, they're derived.

 #### What is an **LBox?**